abstrask/flux-helm-diff/README.md

 For example, starting with `argo-workflows` chart 0.41.0, the `ServiceMonitor` resource doesn't even get deployed, if [`.Capabilities.APIVersions.Has`](https://github.com/argoproj/argo-helm/blob/argo-workflows-0.41.0/charts/argo-workflows/templates/controller/workflow-controller-servicemonitor.yaml#L2) doesn't contain [`monitoring.coreos.com/v1`](https://github.com/argoproj/argo-helm/blob/argo-workflows-0.41.0/charts/argo-workflows/templates/_helpers.tpl#L200).

-Another example...
+By default, Helm will use the Kubernetes version included in the tool, and the built-in API versions in this version.
+These are printed in the beginning of the logs of the GitHub Action for clarity.

-This does however also make it difficult to dry-run (using the `helm template` command), with no cluster access.
-As a workaround, it's possible to specify API version to be used when running the `template` command as commented YAML.
-The comments has to be the last in the file and must have the document start `---` above.
+If needed, the Kubernetes version used for templating can be overriden, and *additional* API versions can be specified in the `helm.yaml` file in the form of a small commented YAML document.
+The comments has to be the last in the file and must have the document start `---` marker above.
 Example:

 ```yaml
 ---